Compound Die Stamping vs. Progressive Die Stamping in Motor Laminations Manufacturing

 Compound Die Stamping is used in industries requiring larger motor cores or more complex lamination designs.
 Its versatility allows it to excel in producing big motor cores, commonly found in industries such as power generation, heavy machinery, and large-scale industrial applications.

 Progressive Stamping’s strength lies in high-speed and mass production of motor laminations with standardized designs and consistent core sizes.
-This makes it a perfect fit for industries like washers, household appliances, automotive, consumer electronics, and HVAC systems, where uniformity and high production rates are essential.
+This makes it a perfect fit for industries like washers, household appliances, automotive, consumer electronics, and HVAC systems.

 How to choose the right Stamping Technique in motor lamination manufacturing?